Carlicia Mellick

 Occupational Therapist

-Lorna Cross brings a unique and compassionate perspective to her work as an occupational therapist.
-Her journey into occupational therapy was inspired while working in human resources, where she advocated for and adapted the workplace to support a young man with a brain injury.
-This pivotal experience sparked a passion for enabling individuals to participate in meaningful activities, regardless of the challenges they face.
+Lorna Cross brings a compassionate perspective to her work as an occupational therapist.
+Her journey began in human resources, where she adapted a workplace to support a young man with a brain injury—an experience that sparked her passion for enabling meaningful participation.

-Lorna’s professional background includes nursing her mother with dementia and five years working in aged care within a lifestyle team.
-These experiences have shaped her empathetic and person-centred approach.
-Whimsical by nature, but serious about securing the right supports for her clients, Lorna combines creativity with a strong advocacy mindset to help clients reach their goals.
+Her background includes caring for her mother with dementia and five years in aged care, shaping her empathetic and person-centred approach.
+Whimsical by nature but serious about securing the right supports, Lorna combines creativity and advocacy to help clients achieve their goals.

 Based on the Sunshine Coast, Lorna is a long-term local with a broad range of interests outside work, including photography, DIY projects, spoiling her dogs, and a love of sport—most recently, an addiction to pickleball.